AviaOne/automatic_unjail_restart.sh/README.md

 This should work with all node built with Cosmos

-"1- Add your setting and parameters in automatic_unjail_restart.sh" "2- Create directory /home/script/"
+1- Add your setting and parameters in automatic_unjail_restart.sh

+2- Create directory /home/script/

-"3- Upload automatic_unjail_restart.sh + Automatic_unjail_and_restart_LOG.log in /home/script/"
+3- Upload automatic_unjail_restart.sh + Automatic_unjail_and_restart_LOG.log in /home/script/

-"4- Do not forget the permission files, you must do ->" cd scripts chmod +x *
+4- Do not forget the permission files, you must do -> cd scripts chmod +x *

 5- Create crontab/job ->
    sudo nano /etc/crontab
    */10 * * * * root /root/scripts/automatic_unjail_restart.sh